SvenMichaelKlose/tunix/src/ultifs/README.md

 the logical file number to be closed, the same number used when the file was opened using the OPEN routine.

-CLOSE never returns with an error.
+CLOSE expects the LFN in the accumulator and never returns with an error.

 ## CLALL - close all channels and files